Beauvais

 Program type

-No reference letter required; minimum GPA 2.7.
+Minimum GPA 2.7.
 See Eligibility section below for details.

 Program details

-The first semester starts in early September and ends in late December; the second semester starts early January and ends in late June.
+The first semester ("Fall") starts in early September and ends in late December; the second semester ("Spring") starts early January and ends in late June.
 For a detailed academic calendar, go to UniLaSalle's exchange website and scroll down to view the "Program catalog" PDF.

 1. Costs

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.
 Also, don't forget to include things like visas, insurance, vaccinations etc in your budget planning.

-All students will be covered by the national social security system which is free and covers some costs of medical care, but comprehensive travel medical coverage will still be required.
+All students will be covered by the French national social security system which is free and covers some costs of medical care, but comprehensive travel medical coverage will still be required for your exchange.

 Please Note: French visa applications may require travel to the Vancouver, Montreal, Ottawa and Toronto VFS Visa Center to finalize your student visa and take biometrics as needed - please speak with the exchange advisor as soon as possible about whether this will be required for you.